 f.
-Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated August 28, 2023 (Thompson to Lockhart), discussion was provided as follows:
+Prince George's County Department of Parks and Recreation (DPR)-In a memorandum dated August 28, 2023 (Thompson to Lockhart), included herein by reference, DPR provided discussion as follows:

 The Subregion 5 Master Plan and SMA indicates that Brandywine has sufficient local parkland to meet the needs through 2030.
 Nearby park facilities include the undeveloped Floral Park Road Park, located west of the subject site across Floral Park Road; Accokeek East Park, located approximately 3.5 miles west of Saddle Ridge; and the SAARC approximately 3.8 miles to the east.
 The Saddle Ridge development site is also adjacent to a 67-acre undeveloped park property known as Pleasant Springs Park, to the east on MD 373.
 While the subject property is adjacent to M-NCPPC-owned property, there are no current plans for development.